Kimoy777/adamcaudill.github.io/source/pgp/index.markdown

 Want to validate that I sent an email, or send me something privately?
 See below for my public PGP key; you can also find my key by searching for "adam@adamcaudill.com" on the keys.gnupg.net key server.

 Looking for something secure, that's a bit more real-time?
-I can also be reached on [surespot](https://www.surespot.me/) under the user name `adamcaudill`.
+I'm normally available via Jabber:

+User: adamcaudill@jabber.ccc.de
+OTR: `38418BE2 5547E664 5A38A196 A9CA47BB 6F69251A`

-Key ID: `22CAD57A659CA2BC`
+PGP Key ID: `22CAD57A659CA2BC`

     -----BEGIN PGP PUBLIC KEY BLOCK-----
     Version: GnuPG/MacGPG2 v2.0.19 (Darwin)